fascinating book...

 Under an ordinance of the City in 1895, the present system of street numbers was established by the writer hereof.
 West Pine Street was first but sixty feet wide.
 About 1870 it was made seventy feet wide as far west as Washington avenue, by contributions of ten feet by owners of the lots on the north side.
 The city has a small library.
 The College has a very good and growing reference library.

-DOG DRUM
+DOG DRUM.

 In the old court house Senator Vest's famous eulogy of the dog was uttered and tho the house is now privately owned as a dwelling, the Historical Society of Missouri has placed a tablet at the right side of the front door stating the fact.
 The tablet is twelve inches wide up and down, and eighteen inches long horizontally, and the wording as follows: "Within these walls on September 23, 1870, Senator George Graham Vest delivered his famous eulogy on the dog.
 He died August 14, 1904, and was buried in Bellfontaine Cemetery, St. Louis."
 In 1870 there were no stenographers here and it is said that Col. Thomas T. Crittenden, later Governor of Missouri, took down the eulogy recorded below.
 Senator Vest had the distinction of having been Senator of the Southern Confederacy and afterwards of the United States of America.
 The writer considers the eulogy one of the finest contributions to our literature.
 Here is the story and the eulogy: In the southwest part of the county, Lon Hornsby killed Dog Drum, owned by Charles Burden, who brought suit for damages.
 The suit was in the courts for many months, decided first for one and then the other.
 The costs were great; the attorneys, all good ones, were rather expensive.
 Final trial was had in the Court House in 1870.
 Vest, one of the Plaintiff's attorneys. appeared to pay no attention to the progress of the suit. but in pleasant voice made the closing argument for the plaintiff.